CyVerse-learning-materials/foss-2020/software_essentials/commandline.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
 Note::
-    This is was just a brief summary of how to use the command line.
+    This is just a brief summary of how to use the command line.
 There is much, much more you can do.
 For more information check out the `Software Caprentry <https://software-carpentry.org/workshops/>`_ page.

 There are two common ways to find out how to use a command and what options it accepts: